Ken Cuccinelli: Guns

 Cuccinelli is a longtime advocate for gun rights. sponsored legislation to repeal the prohibition on carrying a concealed handgun in a restaurant or club, for Virginia to recognize concealed handgun permits from other states, and to shield concealed handgun permit application data from Freedom of Information Act requests.
 Under Cuccinelli's proposal a person could only be disqualified for such a permit by a court ruling based on the applicant's past actions.
 In the 2009 legislative session, a bill Cuccinelli introduced was passed that, for the purposes of granting a Virginia concealed handgun permit, required the state to accept as proof of "handgun competence" any certificate from an online handgun safety course featuring an NRA Certified instructor.

 Cuccinelli believes that mental illness is the root cause of mass shootings, and that they can be better prevented with more access to mental health care.
 He has pushed for restricting mentally ill persons from obtaining guns.

+Legal Challenge to Virginia's 2026 gun laws

+Cuccinelli filed a novel challenge to Virginia's "Assault Weapons" ban (SB 749 and HB 217) in Curtis, et al. v.
+Katz, et al. - arguing, in sum, that the prohibitions in SB 749/HB 217 were unconstitutional under Article I, § 13 of the Constitution of Virginia (the "Militia Clause").
+Cuccinelli's complaint cited Article I, § 13: "That a well regulated militia, composed of the body of the people, trained to arms, is the proper, natural, and safe defense of a free state" and said that "the breadth of that guarantee is remarkable...without qualification as to sex, age, or other condition.
+The Virginia Constitution thus embeds the militia concept at its most expansive: not a narrow demographic slice, but the people themselves, armed and trained for the defense of the free State."

+Judge William Glover of the Spotsylvania Circuit Court denied the motion for preliminary injunction.